DarkRyu550/pwndbg/DEVELOPING.md

 * Memory accesses should be done through `pwndbg/aglib/memory.py` functions.

-* Process properties can be retrieved thx to `pwndbg/aglib/proc.py` - e.g. using `pwndbg.aglib.proc.pid` will give us current process pid
+* Process properties can be retrieved thanks to `pwndbg/aglib/proc.py` - e.g. using `pwndbg.aglib.proc.pid` will give us current process pid

 * We have a wrapper for handling exceptions that are thrown by commands - defined in `pwndbg/exception.py` - current approach seems to work fine - by using `set exception-verbose on` - we get a stacktrace.
 If we want to debug stuff we can always do `set exception-debugger on`.